Ash and Blood

 Climbing System - AGLS

-I attempted to create my own basic movement system and failed terribly, yes it worked but it looked God awful.
+I attempted to create my own climbing system and deemed that I was spending more time on it then necessary.
+So, I doxed it, yes it worked but it looked God awful.
 I looked up some different packages across UE marketplace and just on the web and I decided to use Jakub W’s AGLS project as a base for what I wanted to implement.
 It allowed me to start walking through the blockout I had started as well as traverse parts of my blockout that I wasn’t able to yet.
 Jakub has a bunch of systems that are pretty phenomenal, super talented guy.

 Blockout/ Environment